davepeck/cats-and-dogs-grid/README.md

 Please do!

-The goal for 🐱 and 🐶 is to be a the simplest possible "modern" front-end boilerplate.

-My original goal was to include as little as possible while still supporting React, TypeScript, and instant deployment to GitHub Pages.
+The goal for 🐱 and 🐶 is to be the simplest possible "modern" front-end boilerplate.
+We want be as minimal as possible while still supporting React, TypeScript, SCSS, and instant deployment to GitHub Pages.

 If I were to add something that's not currently in the box, it'd probably be [jest](https://jestjs.io).
-(I hear testing is a thing, even for simple projects.)
+If I were to remove something, it might be SCSS.

 If something 🐱 feels missing to you, please submit a PR that adds it.
 And if something 🐶 feels extraneous to you, please submit a PR that removes it.
 Thanks!